 - Arts/Theme Camps

 - Site Safety.

-This structure will move ExCom away from discussing and making decisions at every level, and into a central communications hub, also, reducing the workload of individual volunteers, enabling each ExCom member’s workflows to become both smaller and more well defined.
+This structure has moved ExCom away from discussing and making decisions at every level, into a central communications hub, effectively reducing the workload of individual volunteers and enabling each ExCom member’s workflows to be smaller and more well defined.

 If you are interested in knowing more about the strange goings-on of the Kiwiburn ExCom you can check out the Google Group.

 Jaz first attended Kiwiburn in 2012 with her now eight year old child.
 She has previously been Gate and Ticket Lead and been involved with Site Management and Event Management.
 Jasmine joined the ExCom in 2018, stepping into the role of Chair while also holding the positions of Ticketing Lead and Event Management Co-Lead.
 Outside of Kiwiburn she can be found coordinating her local environment centre, supporting environmental education and sustainability.